 After serving on the staff of several churches as an associate pastor in the areas of discipleship, youth ministry, and outreach, Dan began a second career in counseling.
 He has worked in pastoral counseling centers and publicly funded programs including hospitals, family service agencies, and county health departments.
 He has gained experience and specialized in couples therapy, family therapy, and therapy for co-occurring disorders (clients with both a substance abuse and a mental health disorder).

-Erin earned her Master of Science in Pastoral Counseling from Loyola University Maryland.
-She enjoys working with individuals, young adults, couples, and groups by coming alongside people to assist them in finding deep healing.
-Her previous career as a campus minister has given her insight into helping individuals through a variety of life issues.
-For the past three years, Erin has facilitated groups with people in early recovery from substance abuse.
-Erin has experience with addictions, identity issues, life transitions, relational conflict, anxiety, depression, and spiritual issues.
+Erin earned her MS in Pastoral Counseling from Loyola University Maryland.
+She enjoys working with individuals, young adults (18+), couples, and groups by coming alongside them to find deep healing.
+Her past career as a campus minister with InterVarsity prepared her to help individuals incorporate their faith into counseling.
+She has years of experience facilitating groups in early recovery from substance abuse.